 Services available at the Health Center include unlimited access to our nursing staff while the SHC is open for the assessment and treatment of minor illnesses and injuries.
 Allergy injections, administration of immunizations, phlebotomy, and daily medication delivery from the local pharmacy are also part of the services offered at the Health Center.
-In addition, appointments can be made with the college physician as needed following a nursing evaluation.
-Usually same-day appointments can be accommodated.
-Fees for physician visits and some nursing services provided at the Health Center are billed to students' health insurance plans.
-Charges for medications, laboratory testing, radiology and other ancillary, off-site services are billed independently by the providing facilities, and fees, therefore, may apply according to the terms outlined in an individual's insurance plan.
-Referrals are made to local physicians, area specialists, or ER/hospitals as needed.
+Appointments can be made with the college physician as needed following a nursing evaluation.
+Same day appointments can usually be accommodated.
+All onsite nursing and physician services (with the exception of admission physicals) are covered through an annual health fee.
+Charges for medications, laboratory testing, radiology and other ancillary or off-site services are billed to the student's insurance company by the providing facilities, and fees, for those services, therefore, may apply, according to the terms outlined in an individual's insurance plan.
+Referrals are made to local physicians, area specialists, or ER/ hospitals as needed.